What Is A Domain Name Server And What Does It Do?

 A confirmation message will let you know that your changes have been submitted …

-It can take anywhere from a few moments to a day or two for nameserver changes to start propagating and taking effect.
-DNS servers worldwide will be notified of the address changes and begin pointing online users to your website.
-If you experience any problems, contact your web host for support.
+It can take anywhere from a few moments to a day or two for the changes to start taking effect.
+DNS servers worldwide will be notified of the address changes and begin pointing online users to your domain.
+If you experience any problems, contact your host for assistance.

 Here are some free online tools you can use to check that your nameservers have been properly configured and are working correctly: